 Now, we are going to go through the 11 main sources of vegetable protein.
 Some of them are quite trendy right now and you will find them in almost every recipe.
 Innovate or die, am I right?

 1. Soy and Tofu

-It is one of the richest sources of vegetable protein.
-It has around 37g of proteins per 100g and it has low levels of saturated fats.
-Tofu, tempeh, and soy hamburgers are great alternatives made of soy which have a lot of protein.
+It is one of the best sources of vegetable protein.
+In fact, it has around 37g of protein per 100g and it has a low saturated fat content.
+Tofu, tempeh and soy hamburgers are great alternatives made of soy which have a lot of protein.
 Moreover, they also provide a lot of calcium and iron.
-It is also advisable to cook stews with soy, legumes or chickpeas?
+And what about a delicious stew with soy, legumes or chickpeas?
 If you have not still tried any of these recipes… What are you waiting for!

-Produced from wheat gluten, seitan is also called “the vegetable meat”.
-Apart from having a similar percentage of protein to meat (20g per 100g), it is practically cholesterol-free and it is quite versatile when it comes to cooking it.
+Also known as “vegetable meat”, it is made of wheat gluten.
+Apart from having a similar percentage of protein to meat (20g every 100g), it is practically cholesterol-free.
+Moreover, it is quite versatile when it comes to cooking it.
 In order to enhance its benefits you can combine it with cereals to avoid possible nutritional deficiencies.

 It is a basic and universal food.
-Its main benefits are due to the fact that it does not have cholesterol nor sodium, it is a complex carbohydrate, easy to digest, and it also has high quality protein.
-Brown or wild rice has around a 40% more proteins than white rice.
-The absence of lysine within the amino acids that are present in rice can be compensated by combining it with other foods like lentils, so that we get a complete protein.
+Its main benefits are due to the fact that it does not have cholesterol or sodium.
+Above all, it is a complex carbohydrate, easy to digest that also provides high quality protein.
+Did you actually know that brown rice has around a 40% more protein than white rice?
+You can make up for the lack of the amino acid lysine in rice by combining it with lentils in order to get a complete protein.

 8. Chia Seeds